Revamping the tipping experience.

 How might we use social proof and leverage data?

-How might we inspire higher tipping?
+How might we inspire higher tipping contextually?

 Focus